 “I know exactly how you feel.”

 In the nearly seven years I have worked as a bereavement specialist, I have learned this is one of most unwelcome phrases heard by those who have experienced the death of a loved one.
-No matter how similar two loses may seem, no two deaths are exactly the same.
+No matter how similar two losses may seem, no two deaths are exactly the same.
 With grief comes a multitude of feelings, and with those feelings come individuals who experience them in their own unique ways.

 “Are you still grieving?” is another unwelcome, but frequently asked question of grievers.
 In my work as a bereavement specialist, I’ve been asked to speak to groups as young as 5 years old.
 After explaining to them what grief is, I will often ask if they know how long grief lasts.
 Many hands will go up in the air and the responses will vary from “one day” to “one month” to “one year” and so forth.
 Eventually, someone will give the correct answer—forever.
 That’s right.
 Grief lasts a lifetime.